ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 We can of course run hybrid models which combine the two above extremes.
 Suppose we have 1000 tasks that need to be done, and each task can be completed using a single CPU core in 6hours.
-Suppose we want to run this on [OzSTAR](https://supercomputing.swin.edu.au/ozstar/), such that we have 107 compute nodes, each with 36 CPU cores ([of which we can use 32](https://supercomputing.swin.edu.au/docs/2-ozstar/oz-slurm-create.html)).
+Suppose we want to run this on Gadi, such that we have 107 compute nodes, each with 48 CPU cores .
-We could use (1) above, but it would required 1,000 nodes x 6 hours of resources (6,000 node hours), and only use 1/36th of the available cores available on each node.
+We could use (1) above, but it would required 1,000 nodes x 6 hours of resources (6,000 node hours), and only use 1/48th of the available cores available on each node.
 This is not a good use of resources.
 We can't use (2) above because our nodes don't have 1000 cores in any single node.
-Instead we could divide our 1,000 tasks into `1000/32 = ~ 32` jobs, and then within each job run one task per CPU (assuming it will fit within the memory constraints of the node).
+Instead we could divide our 1,000 tasks into `1000/48 = ~ 21` jobs, and then within each job run one task per CPU (assuming it will fit within the memory constraints of the node).
-This could be achieved by having a job array of 32 jobs, and each job would orchestrate the running of tasks numbered `(n-1)*32` to `(n-1)*32 + n`, and making sure that the last job in the array stops at the 1,000th task.
+This could be achieved by having a job array of 21 jobs, and each job would orchestrate the running of tasks numbered `(n-1)*21` to `(n-1)*21 + n`, and making sure that the last job in the array stops at the 1,000th task.
-This method will result in 32 nodes x 6 hours of resources, or ~32 better than the previous option.
+This method will result in 21 nodes x 6 hours of resources, or ~48 better than the previous option.
 We refer to this type of organization as job packing.

 Here is a visualization of what we are doing: